 In March 2019, we launched the Retail Revival program in Israel, in cooperation with the Joint-Link program and the Ministry of Labor and Social Affairs, to promote social and employment integration by creating an eCommerce community.

 The program is designed for manufacturers, business owners, and suppliers in the Galilee with a focus on the settlements of Yarka and Sakhnin, including manufacturers and suppliers in the fields of handicrafts, jewelry, clothing, and others.

-"eBay offers a unique opportunity for small business owners in the Galilee, with its vast purchasing power of more than 180 million active buyers from around the world,” said Anna Pelkin, Head of Business Development for Israel and Eastern Europe.
+"eBay offers a unique opportunity for small business owners in the Galilee, with its vast purchasing power of active buyers from around the world,” said Anna Pelkin, Head of Business Development for Israel and Eastern Europe.
 “This is a business lever for business owners in the Galilee and a great example for business owners all over the country to create new opportunities in the field of eCommerce."

 Fifty-five business owners selected for the project are benefitting from a comprehensive five-session training course that provides local business owners with tools for setting up an online store on eBay, as well as a personal coaching program by eBay experts, enrichment lectures, and special benefits for participants, such as exposure and promotion.

 Content meetings are delivered in two tracks tailored to merchants familiar with the contents of the online trade and merchants without prior knowledge.
 The program also provides training for business management, including product photography, inventory raising, marketing, and more.